 Moving from a 4-bed detached property on a 1/3 of an acre to a 2-bed apartment or bungalow might be a shock.
 So you’ll want to consider what spaces you currently don’t use or need and create a list of what you really need.

 It’s possible to live in 400 sq ft space and enjoy the experience, but you’ll want to plan how you will use the space and adapt your lifestyle to match the space.

 How will downsizing contribute to my bank account on a monthly basis?

 Grab your calculator!
 There probably is no point in moving if you’re going to be left with the same costs, so ensure downsizing has a large positive impact on your bank account.

 The classic!
 If you’re about to or have retired, downsizing can be a way to plan for the future when you still have the energy to do so.
 Also if your property has become too much to handle, then it’s probably time to downsize.

 Should you be lucky enough to have seen your property increase by double-digit rises every year, then you might be liable for capital gains tax.
 Having to pay tax could wipe any and all profit out, which could null your reason for moving.

-Consider speaking to an accountant and doing your own research.
+Consider speaking to an accountant and doing your own research on tax.

 How to Downsize Your Home